-According to the U.S. Bureau of Labor Statistics, employment of dancers and choreographers was expected to increase at a fast-as-average pace of 5% between 2014 and 2024, and competition was expected to be fierce as qualified dancers outnumbered available jobs (www.bls.gov).
-Dancers earned a median hourly wage of $14.44 in May 2015.
+According to the U.S. Bureau of Labor Statistics, employment of dancers and choreographers was expected to decrease by 1% between 2018 and 2028, and competition was expected to be fierce as qualified dancers outnumbered available jobs (www.bls.gov).
+Dancers earned a median hourly wage of $16.31 in May 2018.

 Students in break dance classes will learn trademark techniques in the genre, while building their physical strength and dexterity.
 Classes, which are available through some recreational programs and at some secondary and postsecondary schools, are open to children and adults alike, and can lead to professional work in the field.